aninternetian/blender-gazebo/README.md

 ## Disclaimer

+* Do NOT `apply location` of objects
-* SDF automation is not done yet, so you'll still need to fill in your sdf file with teh coordinates and the model info.
+* SDF automation is not done yet, so you'll still need to fill in your sdf file with the coordinates and the model info.
+* You still have to export your models
 * One of my first few scripting projects.
 * Written to practice scripting, the Python syntax and to automate my work.

-## To-do's

-* Simplify and make the code look pretty.
-* Get this script up and running into Blender with a UI button.
-* Automate it further so that it auto-fills in Gazebo's SDF.